gitlabhq/gitlab-runner/docs/executors/kubernetes/index.md

 In Docker 19.03 and later, TLS is enabled by default but you must map certificates to your client.
-You can enable non-TLS connection for DIND or mount certificates.
+You can enable non-TLS connection for Docker-in-Docker or mount certificates.
 For more information, see
 [**Use Docker In Docker Workflow with Docker executor**](https://docs.gitlab.com/ee/ci/docker/using_docker_build.html#use-docker-in-docker-workflow-with-docker-executor).